arlonproj/arlon/README.md

 the old and new profiles are static or dynamic.

 ### Examples
-These sequence of commands updates a clusterspec to a newer kubernetes version and a higher node count, then upgrades the cluster to the newer specifications:
+These sequence of commands updates a clusterspec to a newer Kubernetes version and a higher node count, then upgrades the cluster to the newer specifications:
 ```
 arlon clusterspec update capi-eks --nodecount 3 --kubeversion v1.19.15